You love to sew.

 The physical act of treadling can be soothing and relaxing.
 Many people who love to sew or quilt prefer to use only a treadle sewing machine.

-Many who sew professionally will keep a treadle sewing machine as a backup to their electric sewing machine in the event of a power outage or a looming fitting deadline (the drama of a 2 day power blackout and a nervous bride and her mother will take 10 years off your life).
+Many who sew professionally will keep a treadle sewing machine as a backup to their electric sewing machine in the event of a power outage or a looming fitting deadline.

 The needle speed on a treadle sewing machine is usually slower than that of an electric machine.